richardjoo/HTMLCOIN/FAQ/README.md

       4. After submit you will get old HTML5 address
       5. Open Yobit / HTML5 coin wallet and do the withdraw,  sent it to address you get in step number 4
       6. Just wait swap process
         - This process has a human labor.
-It can take 1 to 24 hours
-        - If you do not receive coins after 24 hours, please contact dev@htmlcoin.team
-        - Sometimes, the swap server runs out of coins and needs to be reloaded.
-          - Peter Bushenll wrote:
-            - _The swap server had run out of coins and has now been topped up._
+        - It can take up to 72 hours after you send HTML5 to the swap address to process your swap transaction.
+If it has been more than 72 hours, please contact us via email at dev@htmlcoin.team

 ### I moved my html5 from yobit into my HTML wallet...
 I did this twice using the same payment address not knowing I needed to generate a new payment address... will this still go through?
   - Answered by @QuidProCrypto